zeynepduygutekler/zeynepduygutekler.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am a postdoctoral reseacher at EDOL.

-I am currently a postdoctoral research fellow in the [Department of the Built Environment](https://cde.nus.edu.sg/dbe/) at the National University of Singapore (NUS).
+I was previously a postdoctoral research fellow in the [Department of the Built Environment](https://cde.nus.edu.sg/dbe/) at the National University of Singapore (NUS).
 I am part of the [Integrated Data, Energy Analysis + Simulation (IDEAS) Lab](https://ideaslab.io/) led by Prof. Adrian Chong.

 I am holding a Ph.D.
 Degree in Engineering Product Development from